Textualize/textual/docs/guide/layout.md

 This grid cell makes use of a horizontal layout.

 The final cell in our grid is located at the bottom right of the screen.
-It has a green border, and this cell is itself is a grid layout!
+It has a green border, and this cell itself uses a grid layout.

-As you can see, combining layouts lets you build complex layouts with very little code!
+As you can see, combining layouts lets you build design complex apps with very little code!

-[//]: # (TODO: The sections above show layouts in isolation.
-Maybe we should mention how we can combine multiple layouts in a single app?)

-[//]: # (For example, we might scaffold out the core of our app using grid, but many of our widgets will just need vertical/horizontal)

-[//]: # (etc, and our app may use docks.)

-[//]: # (Perhaps a more complete example showing multiple layout features being used together would tie everything together nicely?)